-- 1. All written assignments will be MLA formatted. - 2.
+- 1. All written assignments will be MLA formatted.
+APA formatting is not acceptable in this course. - 2.
 You are required to use Times New Roman, 12 pt. font and double space all essays.
 Failure to use the appropriate font will result in grading penalties. - 3.
 Class concepts must guide the discussion.
 Arguments need to introduce terms/ideas from class notes, text and supplementary materials. - 4.
 Terms and ideas present throughout your work should be structured in a manner that informs the instructor you understand the coursework. - 5.
 You must use first person voice (I or the) which establishes a connection to the opinions and claims present in the submission. - 6.
 All assignments need to respond to the entirety of the instructors learning goals.